World AIDS Day: PHA puts focus on safer sex and need for testing

 HIV/AIDS is a viral infection caused by type 1 and type 2 HIV retroviruses.
 It can be transmitted through sexual contact, sharing of HIV-contaminated needles and syringes, and transmission from mother to child before, during, or shortly after birth.

-Of the 84 new first-UK cases of HIV which were diagnosed in Northern Ireland, 43 (51%) occurred in men who have sex with men (MSM), while 31 (37%) occurred after heterosexual transmission.
-Thirty (42%) new HIV diagnoses were made at a late stage.
+Of the 60 new cases of HIV which were diagnosed in Northern Ireland, twenty-nine (48%) diagnoses occurred through gay and bisexual men (GBM) transmission, a twenty-one percent increase from twenty-four in 2019.
+Nineteen (32%) occurred after heterosexual transmission.
+Twenty-four (48%) new HIV diagnoses were made at a late stage.

-Dr Neill continued: “While there has been a small reduction in late diagnoses of HIV, a significant number of people are still being diagnosed at a late stage, which means that the virus may have already had a significant impact on their health.
+Dr Armstrong continued: “A significant number of people are still being diagnosed at a late stage of HIV, which means that the virus may have already had a significant impact on their health.
 It is estimated that the majority of onward transmission is from those with undiagnosed HIV.
 So, it is really important for people to get tested early if they think they have put themselves at risk.

 “People with HIV have a near-normal life expectancy if diagnosed early and treated promptly.
 Once diagnosed, individuals are less likely to pass on their infection due to treatment and changing their behaviour.

 “It is also important to stress the importance of taking steps to reduce your likelihood of contracting the virus.
-If you have unprotected sex, you could effectively be sleeping with everyone your partner’s ever slept with, putting yourself at risk of getting HIV and other sexually transmitted infections (STIs).
+If you have unprotected sex, you are putting yourself at risk of getting HIV and other sexually transmitted infections (STIs).
 If you are sexually active, use condoms, limit your number of sexual partners and get tested quickly if you think you might be at risk.”